Tax Law Policy Scholarship

 Please submit a short essay (400-600 words) answering the below questions.
 The applicant with the most insightful answers will win the scholarship.

-- What are some of the possible results of the proposed tax plan, in regards to economic growth and income distribution?
+What are some of the possible results of the proposed tax plan, in regards to economic growth and income distribution, as well as any unintended consequences?

 *No phone calls please.
 Any questions can be submitted through the contact page.